kevbite/kevbite.github.io/_posts/2016-12-17-unit-testing-service-fabric-services.md

 # Real life example

 We can now map this to a real life example.
-We have requirements to create a microservice that listens to a `orders` queue and deque an item off each iterations within our loops, every `Order` that is received off the queue is checked to see if it requires a receipt to be generated and then dispatches the `Order` to the `ReceiptGenerator`.
+We have requirements to create a microservice that listens to a `orders` queue and dequeue an item off each iterations within our loops, every `Order` that is received off the queue is checked to see if it requires a receipt to be generated and then dispatches the `Order` to the `ReceiptGenerator`.
 The xUnit tests for this are below:

 ```csharp
 public class OrderServiceTests : StatefulServiceFixture<OrderService>